-Activities during the year ended December 31, 2017:
+Activities during the year ended December 31, 2017 and subsequent:

 In March 2017, the Company signed a letter of intent ("LOI") with RoyalMax Biotechnologies Canada Inc. ("RoyalMax"), an applicant under the Access to Cannabis for Medical Purposes Regulation ("ACMPR") and the \$50,000 due on signing the LOI was paid.
 In April 2017, the \$135,000 due on signing of a definitive agreement was also paid.
 In June 2017, the Company issued 6,000,000 common shares (valued at \$270,000 on the date of grant) upon receipt of all due diligence disclosure materials.
-Matica may earn a 65% interest for funding a minimum cumulative \$2,200,000 for the build out of the facility.
-Matica may then receive an additional 5% interest for making a payment of \$400,000 within 30 days of notification of licensing by Health Canada.
-A final payment of \$400,000 will become due after twelve months of production at the facility.
+Matica will have earned a 65% interest for funding the build out of the facility until approval of a licence to sell by Health Canada is received.
+Matica will then be issued an additional 5% interest "In Trust" for having made payments of \$400,000 (paid in advance in 2018) that were due within 30 days of notification of licensing by Health Canada.
+The additional 5% interest held "In Trust" will be released upon a final payment of \$400,000 which will become due after twelve months of production at the facility.